isabella232/BitHeroesS20/blogp2.md

 ![local8888example](images/local8888example.png)

 Pressing login should take you to an authorization page.
-Once you login, you'll be redirected to a page like this:
+Once you log in, you'll be redirected to a page like this:

 ![loggedinas](images/loggedinas.png)